 Construction Law Survival Manual

 Congratulations!
 You have a judgment.
-This means you "won" your case, either through default judgment or a contested trial.
-This means the defendant can no longer contest that it owes you the money.
-It also means that you can get the "aide of the court" in enforcing the judgment.
+This means you “won” your case, either through default judgment or a contested trial, and the defendant can no longer contest that it owes you the money.
+It also means that you can get the “aide of the court” in enforcing the judgment.

 Court judgments are not self-enforcing.
 Solvent or honest debtors will want to pay soon after judgment is entered.
 A judgment will show up on credit reports and will be a matter of public record.
 This will be a problem for any judgment debtor attempting to borrow money.
 Most banks will require any unsatisfied judgments to be paid before they will lend new money.

 If the judgment debtor does not voluntarily pay the judgment, however, it is up to the judgment creditor to enforce.
 A judgment is not self-enforcing.
 The judgment creditor does now have the “aide of the court” and the ability to use various judgment enforcement techniques such as attachments and garnishments.